eagudio/ciaplu/README.md

 Executes the first matching handler and returns its result.
 If no condition matches:

 - if an `.otherwise(handler)` is defined, it executes the fallback handler and returns its result.
-- if no fallback is defined, it returns `undefined`.
+- if no fallback is defined, it returns `null`.
 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.